WassimMaj/team_MiaouMiaou/index.md

 ### How does the bias affect players during their games ?

-In order to answer this quesiton we found interesting to analyse some key metrics about the paths :
+In order to measure how bias affect player during the game we first calculated the average bias of each path and analysed the following key metrics :
 - The percentage of back-clicks
 - the mean rating
 - the finished percentage